Mathematical theory of deep learning: Covering numbers of deep neural networks

 \section{Covering numbers of deep neural networks}

-We have seen in Theorem \ref{thm:coveringNumberGeneralizationBound}, estimating $L^\infty$-covering numbers is crucial for understanding the generalization error.
+We have seen in Theorem \ref{thm:coveringNumberGeneralizationBound}, that estimating $\norm[\infty]{\cdot}$-covering numbers is crucial for understanding the generalization error.
 How can we determine these covering numbers?
-The set of neural networks of a fixed architecture can be a quite complex set (see Chapter \ref{chap:shape}), so it is not immediately clear how to cover it with balls, let alone know the number of required balls.
-The following lemma suggest a simpler approach. \begin{lemma} Let ${X}_1$, ${X}_2$ be two metric spaces and let $f\colon {X}_1 \to {X}_2$ be Lipschitz continuous with Lipschitz constant $C_{\rm Lip}$.
-For every relatively compact $A \subseteq {X}_1$ it holds that for all $\eps>0$
+The set of neural networks of a fixed architecture can be a quite complex set (see Chapter \ref{chap:shape}).
+Therefore it is not immediately clear how to cover it with balls, let alone identify the number of required balls.
+The following lemma suggest a simpler approach. \begin{lemma} Let ${X}_1$, ${X}_2$ be two metric spaces and let $f\colon {X}_1 \to {X}_2$ be $C_{\rm Lip}$-Lipschitz continuous.
+For every relatively compact $A \subseteq {X}_1$ it then holds that for all $\eps>0$

-\end{lemma} The proof of Lemma \ref{lemma:CoveringNumbersLipschitzProperty} is left as an exercise.
-If we can represent the set of neural networks as the image under the Lipschitz map of another set with known covering numbers, then Lemma \ref{lemma:CoveringNumbersLipschitzProperty} gives a direct way to bound the covering number of the neural network class.
+\end{lemma} The proof of Lemma \ref{lemma:CoveringNumbersLipschitzProperty} is left as Exercise \ref{ex:CoveringNumbersLipschitzProperty}.
+If we can represent the set of neural networks as the image under a Lipschitz map of another set with known covering numbers, then Lemma \ref{lemma:CoveringNumbersLipschitzProperty} gives a direct way to bound the covering number of the neural network class.